 Factor Rate: 1.25

-Interest rates are defined as the portion of the loan of the amount loaned, which a lender charges as interest to the borrower, normally expressed as an annual percentage rate.
-The interest rate is compounded daily, meaning that you are only charged interest based on the current principal.
+Interest rates are defined as the portion of the loan of the amount loaned, which a lender charges to the borrower, normally expressed as an APR.
+The rate is compounded daily, meaning that you are only charged based on the current principal.

-Factor rates, as described above, are fixed costs and not compounded daily interest, which means that you are responsible for the full amount of factor cost.
+Loan factor, as described above, are fixed costs and not compounded daily, which means that you are responsible for the full amount of cost.

-The clear difference between an interest rate loan and a factor rate loan is that you are responsible for the full payback on the factor rate loan whether you payoff early or not while an interest rate loan you are only paying interest charges on your current balance at the time of early payoff.
+The clear difference between an APR loan and a factor loan is that you are responsible for the full payback on the factor rate loan whether you payoff early or not while an APR loan you are only paying interest charges on your current balance at the time of early payoff.

-Also, keep in mind that the frequency of your payments also impacts annual percentage rate calculations because of the timing of the collection of the money against the principal.
+Also, keep in mind that the frequency of your payments also impacts APR calculations because of the timing of the collection of the money against the principal.

 How Lenders Determine Your Factor Rate

-In determining factor rates business lenders look at the following characteristics:
+In determining rates business lenders and/or funders look at the following characteristics: